JaJiang316/WordCounter/README.md

 # WordCounter
-Count amount of times a word appears and output if the words appear more than a certain amount of times
+Take a text file and using hashtables count amount of times a word appears and output if the words appear more than a certain amount of times